anzepirnat/LoadProfiling/README.md

 # LoadProfiling
 This repository contains:
-* code used for the webapp (demo.py)
+* code used for the webapp (demo.py) _use the newer version_
-* code which uses preprocessed data from Jakob's masters degree and turns them into webapp ready data (DemoCode.ipynb)
+* code which uses preprocessed data from Jakob's masters degree and turns them into webapp ready data (DemoCode.ipynb) _use the newer version_
+* dataset that contains processed data
 ## Docker
-This webapp is accesible in a [docker container](https://hub.docker.com/repository/docker/anzepirnat/ecdemo).
+This webapp is accesible in a [docker container](https://hub.docker.com/repository/docker/anzepirnat/ecdemo). _outdated!_
 ## About the app
 Elderly care dahsboard is a webapp developed as a demo to showcase usability of anomaly detection on NILM datasets.